As an Amazon Associate I earn from qualifying purchases.

 Applying A Facial Mask

-- You can use a mask bought from the store, or you can use a DIY mask(you’ll learn how to make one later in this article).
+- You can use a mask bought from the store or use a DIY mask(you’ll learn how to make one later in this article).

 - Gently apply the mask all over your face and let it dry.